Blogs

 avatar

-JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is the depth of God’s love.
+JOHN SHIRK – In the Year of Trust, today’s Focus on God examines Jesus as the Risen Lord.

 John Shirk